-Privacy Policy - Saber
+Saber's Privacy Policy

 Saber is an application developed by Adil Hanney that facilitates the user in creating and organising handwritten notes.